 Increasing your income: your options

-There are a number of ways which may increase your income after you reach State Pension age.
-Here are some options you may want to consider.
+There are several ways which may increase your income after you reach State Pension age.

 Earn more doing the same hours of work

 After State Pension age you don't pay National Insurance - and after 65 you get a more generous tax allowance.
 So you take home more of your pay packet.
-Or you may be able to cut your hours a bit and still get a similar amount.
+Or you may be able to reduce your hours and still earn a similar amount.

 Put off claiming your pension to get more for the rest of your life